 The City of Mainz informs on:

-Whatever the final scenario will be, in the end it is your decision whether you want to come to Mainz and study at the UAS Mainz in the summer semester 2021 under the given uncertain circumstances or postpone your stay to the winter semester 2021 or to the next academic year 2022 if your study plan allows it.
+Whatever the final scenario will be, in the end it is your decision whether you want to come to Mainz and study at the UAS Mainz in the winter semester 2021 under the given uncertain circumstances or postpone your stay to the summer semester 2022 or to the next academic year 2022 if your study plan allows it.

 In any case, we will do everything in our power to support you.
 We want to keep our relationship creative and alive, and our friendship to endure.